What Is Radiographic Positioning?

 - What resources are available?

-Chest x-rays are among the most commonly ordered procedures in medicine.
+Chest x-rays are among the most common procedures in medicine.
 They can show evidence of pneumonia, acute respiratory distress syndrome (ARDS), chronic obstructive pulmonary disorder (COPD), lung cancer, cardiomyopathy, heart failure, and many other disorders.

-Physicians generally order PA and lateral chest x-rays when lung or heart disease is suspected.
-It can be invaluable to keep records of both of these in order to provide proper follow-up.
+PA and lateral chest x-rays are often prescribed when lung or heart disease is suspected.

 PA projection on film appears as if the patient is facing you.
 Their right side will correspond to your left.
 A lateral view is useful because two structures that are ‘behind’ one another may superimpose on a PA view and become indistinguishable.